openafsfoundation/openafsfoundation.org/help/donate/index.md

 </form>
 <p></p>

+In the near future, we hope to bring you the opportunity to **pledge regular donations**.
+This allows you to space out your donation and plan your giving, without having to do anything else!
+In this manner, regular modest (or substantial) donations strengthen our financial capability so that we can budget ahead!
+Thank you for using either of the donation options.

 ### Donate Equipment ###

-At times, OpenAFS utilizes donated machines to be re-used for building OpenAFS on various platforms, or for other infrastructure needs.
+At times, OpenAFS utilizes **donated machines to be re-used** for building OpenAFS on various platforms, or for other infrastructure needs.
 You may wish to send the OpenAFS Foundation physical hardware, or you may consider simply allowing OpenAFS developers to access a server that you host; either way, if you can spare any hardware resources, please [contact us]({{ site.baseurl }}/contact/).